rajadevineni/House_Price_Prediction/README.md

 * Capping sqft_living to 5000
 * Capping sqft_above to 5000

-##Dependency of the price on each continuous feature.
+##Dependency of the price on each continuous feature

 Visualizing dependancy of price on Continous Features Looking at the scatter plots, we can see that there are few outliers in the data with abnormal data values which was also seen in the univariate distribution graphs